PD POINTS: 3.0 DURATION (HRS): 8.00

 Learn To

-Dressage Endurance Eventing General Performance Jumping Reining Saddle seat Speed Events Vaulting
+Dressage Endurance Eventing General Performance Hunter/Jumper Reining Saddle seat Speed Events Vaulting

 Live training